Windsor.ai Connectors API Documentation

 Authorization link for a single data source

-Use this endpoint if you want the user to authorise only one specific data source.
+Use this endpoint if you want the user to authorize only one specific data source.

 Authorization link for any data source